mmore500/waves/blog/_posts/aria-lanea-blog.md

 [insert code example]

 Make sure you use `emp::assert_clear` to reset the boolean.

-MABE
-+ Assert issue
-- Makefile must have debugging turned on (use with pointer tracking)
-- NDEFDEBUG flag in ErrorManager.
-+ Put things in MABE.cpp file to check if they work (isolate the issue)
-+ lldb/gdb then bt to frame number
-- check Empirical test files for example usage/tests (only helpful if they're implemented)
-- check booleans actually reset
-+ test all booleans
-+ test every method
-+ make sure to check parent class for virtual overrrides in derived class
-+ make sure to check parent class for non-overridden functions
-- any time you print an error message to the console, you should check that an error is thrown
-- side note, also check error message is the right one

-OTHER
-+ Copy paste from old test files to preserve boiler plate stuff
-+ ONLY INCLUDE the file you're testing, not stuff included from .hpp file
-+ once you get one test up and running, it gets easier!
-+ ask for help! especially for understanding what the .hpp file does

-- Levelization and bottom up
-    - Austin's vizualization of MABE2
-    - Assuming everything in Empirical was working correctly
-    - Flowchart process (insert the flowchart Austin made)
-        - Why use this?
-- Using CATCH2
-    - Words of Wisdom (what was easy/hard)
-        - Assert issue
-        - What to look for when testing

 ## Wrap Up
 At the end of the WAVES internship, we were given the opportunity to present our summer of work at the BEACON congress.
 The BEACON congress is the annual meeting for researchers who belong to the [BEACON Center of Evolution in Action](https://www3.beacon-center.org/welcome/), a consortium of affiliated universities that focuses on the study of evolution in action through an interdisciplinary lens.
 Specifically, BEACON aims to bring together biologists, computer scientists and engineers to both study evolution in action, as well as use evolution to solve complex real-world problems.